ricardoalcocer/lilacs/README.md

 **NOTE**
 Querystring parameters are value pairs, for example when querying a page, the URL looks like **/page/1**, where page is the variable and 1 is the value.
 In case a parameter can receive multiple values, they are separated by commas.

+# Databrowser
+A data browser is provided at http://yourhost/admin.
+You can browse through your datasets, edit and delete data.

 ---
 # Stuff to-do and in-the-works
 ---

 ## Events
 Mechanism for adding onSet, onEdit, onValidate, onDelete events.
 Initial tests are located in the file **/lib/lilacsevents**.js

-## Databrowser
-Provide an admin insterface for adminsitering records and events.
-Initial tests are located at http://yourhost/admin.

 ---
 # Contribuitors